-This twenty-third volume of Research in Organizational Behavior presents papers on a variety of topics in the field of organizational behavior, with the twin goals of consolidating prior research and breaking new theoretical ground.
-As in previous years, we have tried to maintain what one of our colleagues recently labeled "a tradition of rigorous eclecticism."
+This 23rd volume of Research in Organizational Behavior presents papers on a variety of topics in the field of organizational behaviour, with the twin goals of consolidating prior research and breaking new theoretical ground.